-Organization Details Name Surrey Services for Seniors Address 60 St ırrey Way Contact Jill Whitcomb Title Presider Contact Phone No. 484-321-6101 jwhitcomb@surreyservices.org Request Details Amount Requested \$35,000 Please provide a brief description of operating a allowed for photos and/or additional description Funding from Radnor Township will allow Surrey to provide a continuous form. l . our committment to the health and safety and well-being of seniors is stronger than ever.
-We underst and that they may be more frail after an extending period of isolation.
-Our new hybrid model provides center-based, virtual and home-based programs and services that are designed to "me eet seniors where they at at".
-Essential services include transportation, nutrition, and extensive home care services - along with educational, entertaining and activating ng supportive health and wellness prog rams that inspire and enable older adults to age well with independence and dignity, Total overall annual budget \$4,903,283 Amount of annual Budget dedicated to Radn or Township residents \$308,452 Number of Radnor Township residents serve • 236 Please attach a copy of the most recent audited f inancial statements.
-Signed Ju Whitcom L Date 9/ 17/2021 Printed Name Will Whitcomb, President and d CEO
+Organization Details Name Surrey Services for Seniors Idress 60 Surrey Way tle President and CEO ontact Email jwhitcomb@surreyservices.org Request Details Amount Requested \$35,000 Please provide a brief description of operating and/or ca allowed for photos and/or additional description. pital needs the funds will support.
+One additional page is • e to seniors in our community.
+As we begin to come out of the worst of the pandemic, our committment to the health and safety and well-being of seniors is stronger the in ever.
+We understand that they may be more frail after an extending period of isolation.
+Our new hybrid model provides center-based, virtual and home-based programs and services hat are designed to "meet seniors where they at at".
+Essential services include transportation, nutrition, and extensive home care services - along with educational, entertaining and activating supportive I ealth and wellness programs that inspire and enable older adults to age well with independence and dignity, Total overall annual budget \$4,903,283 Amount of annual Budget dedicated to Radnor Town ship residents \$308,452 Number of Radnor Township residents served annua 236 Please attach a copy of the most recent audited financial Signed Whitcomb, President and CEO statements.